Here are a few great ways you can support the College of Nursing. To learn more, contact CodyFuchtman@creighton.edu.

 College of Nursing

-Now serving students and communities from three difference campuses, the College of Nursing is seeing tremendous growth and success.
+Now serving students and communities from three different campuses, the College of Nursing is seeing tremendous growth and success.

 BSN alumni employed, attending graduate or professional schools or doing volunteer work within six months of graduation.